near/near-cli-rs/docs/GUIDE.en.md

 ##### unstake - Unstake a certain amount of delegated NEAR tokens from a avalidator's staking pool

-To unstake of a certain amount from a delegated validator, you must enter in the terminal command line:
+To unstake your delegated NEAR tokens from a staking pool, you can use the following command (note that you need to use your own account id, adjust the amount of NEAR tokens to unstake, and choose the staking pool account id):
 ```txt
 near staking \
     delegation volodymyr.testnet \